LearnFintech

 Regulatory overhead, new products, and risk systems.

-PhonePe's growth strategy is a masterclass in "Blitzscaling with Purpose."
+PhonePe's growth strategy is a masterclass in "blitzscaling with purpose."

 Phase 1: The Incubation Period (2016-2018)

 Leveraging the Flipkart user base, they focused on high-frequency transactions: recharges and bill payments.
-They used aggressive cashbacks, but unlike competitors, they made sure the app experience was so smooth that users stayed even after the cashback ended.
+They used aggressive cashbacks, but unlike competitors, they made sure the app experience was so smooth that users stayed even after the cashback stopped.

 Phase 2: The Merchant Wars (2018-2021)

 PhonePe went on a hiring spree for field sales.
-They realized that if a merchant has your QR code on their counter, the consumer will download your app to pay.
+They realised that if a merchant has your QR code on their counter, the consumer will download your app to pay.
 This "merchant-first" approach turned every shop in India into a marketing billboard for PhonePe.

-Phase 3: Category Dominance (2021-Present)
+Phase 3: Category Dominance (2021-2024)

 Competitors